nileio/node-red-contrib-ccxt-v2/README.md

 **Thanks**

 A lot of effort and time have gone into this project.
 If you are using the node or if you like it , please hit the Star button and consider to leave a comment!

+**Donations**
+donations are welcomed to keep the development on this node going.
+Thank YOU